Zombies Ate My Neighbors (Genesis)

 I found this game randomly while searching for something interesting to play.
 Its sheer strangeness attracted my inquisitive mind.
 I didn’t realize just how odd it would be, though.
 If the subtle allusions to other horror icons don’t draw interest, the utter weirdness will.
 After all, how many games have you fighting a giant baby that squirts you with its milk bottle and squishes you flat when it stomps on you?

-If you enjoyed this Zombies Ate My Neighbors review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Zombies Ate My Neighbors review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!